lindbrook/packageRank/README.md

 ### visualization (cross-sectional)

-To visualize a package’s position in the distribution on a given day’s downloads, use the
+To visualize a package’s relative position on a given day’s downloads, simply use the
 following:

 ``` r